Cluster Munition Ban Policy

 Production, transfer, and stockpiling

 In the past, Turkey produced, exported, and imported cluster munitions.
-It stockpiles cluster munitions, but has not disclosed information on the types or quantities possessed.
+It possesses cluster munitions but has not disclosed information on the types or quantities stockpiled.

 In June 2010, Turkey informed the Monitor that it “does not use, transfer, produce or import cluster munitions.”
 Officials continue to state that Turkey “no longer produces, transfers, exports or imports cluster munitions; has not produced cluster munitions since 2005; and has never used cluster munitions in the past.”